V.A. National Veterans Summer Sports Clinic

 “There’s people out here with no legs, no arms and prosthetics.
 If they can do it, anybody can,” Miller said.

-Over 40 Challenged America volunteers help out for the week.
+At least 40 Challenged America volunteers help out for the week.
 Ken Guyer, Marina Manager at the San Diego Marriott Hotel & Marina, also a Vietnam Vet, hosts the sailing venue.

 “You can’t describe watching these people as they go through these evolutions,” said Guyer.
 “They’re a little nervous at first, then they go out, and the smile you see when they come back, it’s very much worth it.
 As a vet myself, this is just absolutely unreal.”